ncats/lsc/README.md

 - ui: UI template powered by Angular and LabShare Services
 - cli: CLI template LabShare Services

+Note: The command will add all the app's files.
+It is recommended to create a folder and execute the command inside that folder.
 ## lsc Settings

 To define the cliPattern and packageDependencies, you can use the `lsc` property at package.json